MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.PostText.md

 # QueryTable.PostText property (Excel)

-Returns or sets the string used with the post method of inputting data into a Web server to return data from a Web query.
+Returns or sets the string used with the post method of inputting data into a web server to return data from a web query.
 Read/write  **String**.

 ## Syntax